-A cabin known as the Namakagon Landing is a woods lover’s dream near Cable, WI on beautiful Lake Namakagon in the Chequamegon National Forest.
-Just under 3 hours from the Twin Cities of Minneapolis and St. Paul this 4 bedroom, accessible lake home is a barrier-free paradise.
+A cabin known as the Namakagon Landing is a woods lover’s dream near Cable, Wisconsin on beautiful Lake Namakagon in the Chequamegon National Forest.
+Just under 3-hours from the Twin Cities of Minneapolis and St. Paul this 4-bedroom, accessible cabin lake home is a barrier-free paradise.
 Enjoy swimming, boating, paddling, biking, golf, bird watching, ATV, and fishing in summer and snowmobiling, ice-fishing, and world-class X-C skiing in winter.
-Relaxing is available year-round.
+Relaxing at the cabin is available year-round.
 No matter what the season, you are sure to create a lifetime of memories at this beautiful cabin in the woods.

-Getting Here: The Minneapolis-St. Paul International Airport (MSP) serves all major airlines.
+The Minneapolis-St. Paul International Airport (MSP) serves all major airlines.
 Shopping at The Mall of America is one stop away from the airport’s light rail station.
-Duluth International Airport has daily service from Minneapolis, Detroit, and Chicago and is 2.5 hrs from Minneapolis via I-35N.
+Duluth International Airport has daily service from Minneapolis, Detroit, and Chicago and is 2.5 hours from Minneapolis via I-35N.
 Cable Airport – Small aircraft only.

 - One level, open floor plan